May 1, 2015 2 Comments

 Contact: El Comité and the May 1st Action Coalition,

-Thousands expected to take to the streets of Seattle for 14th Annual May Day March for Immigrant and Workers Rights.
+Thousands take to the streets of Seattle for the Annual May Day March and Rally for Immigrant and Workers Rights.

 EDUCATE, ORGANIZE, MOBILIZE.

 For more information, contact the following: El Comité and the May 1st Action Coalition, ph:206.650.2106 and 206.696.1348, em: firstname.lastname@example.org, Twitter Tag: #May1stSea, MayDayPNW.